Array.insert / delete / delete_at / compact

 # Remove by index using delete_at.

-removed = colors.delete_at(0)
+removed = members.delete_at(0)

-puts removed # red
+puts removed # member_1

 # Remove nil values using compact.